Go to content

 Top: Selecting top organization.
 Bottom: Adding sub-organization filter.

-I had been naive and assumed that these files always were tidy and complete, which they weren’t.
-Therefore, our design offered no way to add a missing phone number or email address when placing orders.
+I assumed these files were complete, which they often aren’t.
+Therefore, we offered users no way to add a missing phone number or email address for an employee.

-We started getting complaints from clients that their employees had missed scheduled appointments they hadn’t been notified about.
+We quickly got complaints from clients about employees missing appointments they hadn’t been notified about.
 We solved this by adding input fields for entering missing information.

 Frustrating to find replies to orders

 Replies from Feelgood are important and should be read as soon as possible.
-Therefore, we send users an email when there’s a new reply.
+Therefore, we email users about new replies.

-Unfortunately, I had missed that the email template didn’t include a link to the actual page.
+Unfortunately, I had missed that the email template didn’t include a link to the page with the reply.
 This was incredibly frustrating for users, who had to go through order by order to find the reply.

-We solved this by adding a link to the page in the email template.
+We solved this by simply adding a link in the email template.
 We also started highlighting orders with new replies in the portal.
 Now, users could spot them without checking their inbox.

 A list of orders in the Feelgood Web Portal.